keshihua5/Microsoft-1st-Round-Interview/XAM SMTP Internet - Enterprise (EXO + EOP).md

 ## Possible Root Causes

+1. GLS issue.
-1. GLS issue: Cannot attribute mail because GLS is not accessible or monitoring tenant cannot not be found in GLS.
+    Cannot attribute mail because GLS is not accessible or monitoring tenant cannot not be found in GLS.

+2. Networking issue.
-2. Networking issue: Cannot resolve tenant\'s MX (DNS++ issue), VIP not configured correctly, connectivity issues between Azure instance, EOP FD, EXO Café and/or EXO hub, etc.
+    Cannot resolve tenant\'s MX (DNS++ issue), VIP not configured correctly, connectivity issues between Azure instance, EOP FD, EXO Café and/or EXO hub, etc.

+3. Certificate issues.
-3. Certificate issues: wrong or expired certificate, monitoring mailbox not provisioned/configured correctly.
+    Wrong or expired certificate, monitoring mailbox not provisioned/configured correctly.

+4. Transport issues.
-4. Transport issues: EOP FD, EXO Café or hub are too busy or in a bad state (i.e. crashing), or code bug in any of these transport components.
+    EOP FD, EXO Café or hub are too busy or in a bad state (i.e. crashing), or code bug in any of these transport components.

 ## Link To OSP